 Navigate to the location you want and do any of the following:

 - To create a watched folder, click Make New Folder and then overwrite New Folder to give the folder a name (Windows), or click New Folder (Mac OS), give the folder a name, and click Create.

 - To select an existing watched folder, select the folder.

 You can't choose an existing folder that contains photos as a watched folder.

-When Lightroom detects photos added to a watched folder, the photos are moved into a destination folder and automatically imported into the catalog.
+When Lightroom Classic detects photos added to a watched folder, the photos are moved into a destination folder and can be imported into the catalog, or to a collection.

 In the Browse For Folders (Windows) or Open (Mac OS) dialog box, navigate to the location you want, and do any of the following: